Regenerative-Farming-Ecosystem-Event_8.jpg

 Water Source Pilgrimage Walk with Dr Guy Hayward

-Begin the day with a guided walk to a nearby spring, reconnecting with land, story and spirit through song, silence and shared intention.
+Enjoy a guided walk to a nearby spring, reconnecting with land, story and spirit through song, silence and shared intention.

 Dr Guy Hayward, Director, The British Pilgrimage Trust